EFL Electricity Facts Label Texas

 What is an EFL?

-• Base Charge – whether there’s a base monthly charge or minimum usage fee.
+• Base Charge – the plan may also have a a base monthly charge or minimum usage fee.

 • Delivery Charges – charges from your local utility company.
-Sometimes these are included with the energy rate.
+Your utility has a monthly charge and a per kWh charge.

 • Contract Length – number of months in your contract agreement